About this course:

 As recognized in Table 1, mental health disorders commonly coexist with eating disorders and can also be risk factors for the development of eating disorders.
-Many people who have eating disorders suffer from low self-esteem, self-dissatisfaction with their appearance, and often voice feelings of helplessness.
+Many people who have eating disorders suffer from low self-esteem and self-dissatisfaction with their appearance and often voice feelings of helplessness.
 Eating disorders habitually begin as methods to cope with daily living.
 Consistent with each of the eating disorders is the risk related to family discord, parental substance abuse, sexual and physical abuse, and parental mood disorder.
-Additionally, each eating disorder has its own individual risk factors (APA, 2011; Stoppler, 2019).
+Additionally, each eating disorder has its own individual risk factors (American Psychological Association, 2011; Stoppler, 2019).

 Individuals suffering from bulimia are often impulsive, and negative emotions can be a trigger for binge eating and purging.
-Genetics are a risk factor for bulimia, and patients with a first-degree relative such as a parent or a sibling with a history of an eating disorder are more likely to develop an eating disorder.
+Genetics is a risk factor for bulimia, and patients with a first-degree relative, such as a parent or a sibling with a history of an eating disorder, are more likely to develop an eating disorder.
 Childhood obesity or teen obesity, psychological or emotional issues, including depression, anxiety disorders, or substance abuse disorders, are all triggers for bulimia.
-Additionally, those who diet are at a higher risk of developing bulimia many will severely restrict calories between binge episodes (Mayo Clinic, 2018c).
+Additionally, those who diet are at a higher risk of developing bulimia man

 Pathophysiology of Eating Disorders